faiz-ansari09/SMS-Spam-Detection/README.md

 # 📧 SMS-Spam Detection

-Welcome to the SMS-Spam Detection!
-This application helps you determine if a SMS is spam or not using a machine learning model.
+Welcome to SMS-Spam Detection!
+This application helps you determine if an SMS is spam or not using a machine learning model.

 ## Features

 - **User-friendly Interface**: Enter your SMS text and detect it with a single click.
-- **Real-time Detection**: Get instant results on whether the SMS is spam or not.
+- **Real-time Detection**: Get instant results on whether the SMS is Spam or not.
 - **Professional Design**: Clean and minimalistic design for a professional look.

 ## Installation